cakephp/docs/en/core-libraries/components/authentication.rst

     redirected to the referrer URL or ``loginAction`` or '/'.
     If set to false a ForbiddenException exception is thrown instead of redirecting.

-.. php:attr:: components

-    Other components utilized by AuthComponent

 .. php:attr:: sessionKey

     The session key name where the record of the current user is stored.
 If